Treating heel pain

 The National Institute for Health and Care Excellence (NICE) has issued guidance about the use of EST for treating plantar fasciitis.

-NICE states there are no concerns over the safety of EST, but there are uncertainties about how effective the procedure is for treating heel pain.
+NICE states that there are no concerns over the safety of EST, but there are uncertainties about the effectiveness of the procedure for treating heel pain.

 Some studies have reported that EST is more effective than surgery and other non-surgical treatments, while other studies found the procedure to be no better than a placebo (sham treatment).

-For more information, you can read the NICE guidance about using EST for treating plantar fasciitis (PDF, 52.7kb).
+For more information, you can read the NICE guidance about using EST for treating plantar fasciitis (PDF, 96.4kb).